-The Jane Plan is perfect if you don't have a lot of time on your hands and are looking to lose weight, and keep it off, over a steady period of time.
+Jane Plan is perfect if you don't have a lot of time on your hands and are looking to lose weight, and keep it off, over a steady period of time.

-The plan can also be tailored, so if you have an allergy or specific requirement (like gluten free, for instance) the team at Jane Plan will be able to help put together a personalised menu for you.
+The programme can also be tailored, so if you have an allergy or specific requirement (like gluten free, for instance) the team at Jane Plan will be able to help put together a personalised menu for you.

-Is Jane plan suitable for diabetics?
+Is Jane Plan suitable for diabetics?

 On their website the brand says: "We do not exclude any food groups, and our meals have been approved by a diabetic nurse as suitable for diabetics."